 Chenguer did not sleep well in unfamiliar houses.

 This was not a complaint.
 It was simply a fact he had learned to use.
-While the others slept, he lay still and let the web settle around him — the threads of it faint and cool in the darkness, a map of nothing significant.
+While the others slept, he lay still and let the web settle around him—the threads of it faint and cool in the darkness, a map of nothing significant.
 Servants.
 A dog somewhere below.
 The slow, rhythmic pulse of people at rest.

 Earlier, he only saw the sickly colored threads of the Unfinished, but during the battle in Faerlong Dell, it had become more refined.
 He could see the faint threads of everyone—all living creatures within a certain range—a couple hundred yards, perhaps.
 He could see the Unfinished at much longer distances and the more powerful they were, the further away he could see them.

-He had been doing this since Faerlong Dell.
+But he had not seen them since Faerlong Dell, nor their source, which made him question his earlier claim that the Usurper was definitely in Stormrest.
+He had been doing this since.
 Mapping whatever house he was in.
 Learning its texture.
 He knew this house now.
-He knew where Philip slept, and Drogoth, and Scarlet — and he knew, three rooms down from Scarlet on the same floor, where Isabelle Marlow lay.
+He knew where Philip slept, and Drogoth, and Scarlet—and he knew, three rooms down from Scarlet on the same floor, where Isabelle Marlow lay.

-He had noticed her thread for two days.
-He had said nothing.
-He was uncertain enough to say anything, and Chenguer had learned long ago that uncertainty, announced prematurely, did more damage than silence.
+The first reason was uncertainty.
+He had learned long ago that uncertainty, announced prematurely, did more damage than silence.
 He watched instead.
 He mapped.
 He waited to understand what he was seeing.

+What he was seeing was two threads from one person, one cold and one not, and he did not understand it and he did not want to be wrong about it in either direction.
 Sometimes it moved when she was still.
 It pulled in two directions at once.
 One thread was weaker, the other much stronger.
 He lay in the dark and watched it, the warmth of his blanket a comfort against a room that was cool despite the active fireplace.

 At the third hour past midnight, it lurched.

 He was out of bed before the sensation resolved into thought.
 He had his blade in hand and his feet in the corridor in the time it took most men to sit up.
-Constellation threw no light here — he had not drawn on it — but he did not need light.
+Constellation threw no light here—he had not drawn on it—but he did not need light.
 He needed the web.

 Seventy-five feet ahead, at the far end where a lamp burned low against the wall, something was happening to Isabelle’s thread.
 It was splitting.
 The weak thread had become gradually brighter, and then the strong thread underneath turned colors, almost like the Unfinished.
 The weaker thread diminished back to its former state.